 The Princeton Sentry Ginkgo is a slow-growing, deciduous tree with a dense, columnar to conical crown.
 The ginkgo’s signature fan-shaped leaves emerge an attractive, medium green in spring and are transformed to a stunning golden yellow display in fall.
 This autumn color can be particularly dramatic if a line of these trees are planted, or if individual trees are mixed in with maples with various fall colors.

-Ginkgo biloba ‘Princeton Sentry’ is a male cultivar which is fruitless.
-Female cultivars tend to be undesirable, as they drop sour-smelling fruit that causes a mess.
+Princeton Sentry Ginkgo is a male cultivar, which is fruitless.
+Female cultivars tend to be undesirable, as they drop sour-smelling fruit that cause a mess.

 ‘Princeton Sentry’ has a strong central leader and a narrowly upright and columnar growth habit.
 This tree has a medium-textured leaf that can be contrasted with finer textured conifers or other coarser textured, broadleaf trees for an interesting garden design.
 Ginkgos do not have any noticeable pest or disease issues, and their strong growing form resists storm damage.